F3rren/aquarium-ms/README.md

 ---

-## Frontend & Usage

-This backend is designed to be consumed primarily by a **Flutter-based frontend** that offers a cross‑platform interface (desktop/mobile) for aquarium monitoring and control.
-All HTTP traffic goes through the **API Gateway**, which exposes a single REST entrypoint suitable for web, mobile or desktop clients.

----

 ## Architecture

 The system is split into multiple microservices, each responsible for a specific domain, exposed through a single API Gateway.